Our program meets in person on Tuesdays at:

 Partnerships: We participate with Hamilton, Niles, Grand Haven and Three Rivers Homeschool Parternships.

-Parent/Child music class: 50 minutes of class per week for 30 weeks is $300/year plus a $100 family materials fee, which includes a full-color songbook, CD, downloadable music and access to an online family playground with resources for bringing Spanish home.
+Parent/Child music class: 50 minutes of class per week for 30 weeks is $350/year plus a $100 family materials fee, which includes a full-color songbook, CD, downloadable music and access to an online family playground with resources for bringing Spanish home.
+For more information, see our Canta y Baila page.

 Private Tutoring Sessions - 30 minutes (available by request):